jobelche/Empirical-Accuracy/README.md

 ## Then the Internet...

 It doesn't take long to realize that there are as many different ways of evaluating rifles and ammo as there were fathers and sons at the range... and they all seem to work just fine.
 The change came when good enough wasnt good enough... only MOA was good enough.
 Forums are filled with thousands, if not millions, of accounts of inherited processes that took a good enough riles to a SUB MOA rifle.
 But something felt off.
 How can so many different processes have the same exacting results?
 I hesitantly realized that the old ways might be good enough to prove a rile "good enough" but can in no way prove a rifle SUB MOA.
 It was devastating to also realize that an overwhelming majority of internet content was selling snake oil to reinforce using the old ways to prove a SUB MOA rifle.
 This industry is one step away from selling magic crystals to help align your rifle's chi and copper socks to stop distortions in your humor's harmonics.
 The internet is full of people either trying to sell you nonsense or trying to justify having bought into the nonsense.
 Some truly believe their product is working, and some are just lying.
-The even have video proof.
+They even have video proof.
 A video of a 1/4 MOA three-shot group on the internet is as useful as a video of a hole-in-one at a driving range.

 ## The Proof is in the LLN